 Isn’t that what running is all about?
 Having fun and getting outside?
 Enjoy it!
 If you’re running and you don’t like it or are feeling frustrated, think about why.
 Are you comparing yourself to others?
 Are you expecting too much too soon?
 Are you not recovering properly?
 Talk to a friend or another runner about how you’re feeling and maybe they can give you some outside perspective as to what’s going on.
 And maybe running isn’t for you and that’s completely fine.
 Find a way to move your body and get outside that you enjoy.

-What’s one piece of advice you’d give to a new runner?
+What’s one piece of advice you’d give to a beginner runner?